Inventsable/cep-firebase/README.md

         }
       })

-    // Query for a single document read to find particular item db.collection("users").where('name', '==', 'Tom')
+    // Query for a single document read to find a particular item db.collection("users").where('name', '==', 'Tom')
       .get()
       .then(snapshot => {